Monkeystation/photanol-com/src/pages/index.md

   items:
     - image: /img/infographic-01.svg
-      text: The Photanol process takes place in tubes powered by sunlight, absorbing CO₂ and producing just oxygen as a by-product through photosynthesis, the superpower of cyanobacteria.
+      text: The Photanol process takes place in tubes powered by sunlight, absorbing CO₂ and producing just oxygen as a by-product.
       alt: Process
     - image: /img/infographic-02.svg
       text: The cyanobacteria are adapted to absorb more CO<sub>2</sub> - its